argo-universe/.github/profile/README.md

 Furthermore, we have supplementary repositories that store example app and application configurations.
 These repositories offer a sample workflow for constructing and deploying an application.

+# Taka a look at  LIVE ArgoCD installation from here https://argocd.argouniverse.com/

 ## Getting Started

 To get started with Argo Universe, simply check out our [Argo Bigbang repo](https://github.com/argo-universe/argo-bigbang).
 Feel free to explore and use the repositories as you see fit.